A binary black hole metric approximation from inspiral to merger: Conclusions

 \acknowledgments

-LC would like to thank Manuela Campanelli, Carlos Lousto, and Luis Lehner for their support and ideas for this work.
-We thank Raphael Mignon-Risse for discussions, testing the metric, and pointing out some bugs.
-We also thank Geoff Ryan, Edu Gutierrez, Scott Noble, Will East, Erik Schnetter, and Joaquin Pelle for useful conversations.
+LC would like to thank Manuela Campanelli, Carlos Lousto, and Luis Lehner for their support and valuable ideas that contributed to this work.
+We thank Raphael Mignon-Risse for discussions, testing the metric, and identifying bugs.
+We also thank Sizheng Ma, Geoff Ryan, Edu Gutierrez, Scott Noble, Will East, Erik Schnetter, and Joaquin Pelle for useful conversations, and the reviewer for their constructive criticism and suggestions, which significantly improved the manuscript.
 This research was enabled in part by support provided by SciNet (www.scinethpc.ca) and Compute Canada (www.computecanada.ca).
 We also acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number 568580] Cette recherche a \'et\'e financ\'ee par le Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG), [num\'ero de r\'ef\'erence 568580].
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
+The authors gratefully acknowledge the computing time made available to them on the high-performance computer ``Lise'' at the NHR Center NHR@ZIB.
+This center is jointly supported by the German Federal Ministry of Education and Research and the state governments participating in the NHR (www.nhr-verein.de/unsere-partner).